NVIDIA/DeepLearningExamples/TensorFlow/Classification/ConvNets/resnet50v1.5/README.md

 # ResNet-50 v1.5 for TensorFlow

 This repository provides a script and recipe to train the ResNet-50 v1.5 model to achieve state-of-the-art accuracy, and is tested and maintained by NVIDIA.
+ResNet-50 model for TensorFlow1 is no longer maintained and will soon become unavailable, please consider PyTorch or TensorFlow2 models as a substitute for your requirements.

 ## Table Of Contents
 * [Model overview](#model-overview)